Some of the links in this post may be affiliate links. See our disclosure for more info.

 4. Increase Whole Body Muscle Definition – HGH Promotion

-As a young man or woman, your body pumped out large concentrations of this specialized hormone to support the natural growth of your entire body.
-However, as you age the natural release of HGH declines, which makes building muscle a challenging task for older adults.
+As a young man or woman, your body pumps out large concentrations of this specialized hormone to support the natural growth of your entire body.
+However, as you age, the natural release of HGH declines, making building muscle challenging for older adults.

-By calling upon such a wide array of muscles, the production of HGH is triggered, which ultimately results in muscle hypertrophy – or muscle growth.
+By calling upon such a wide array of muscles, the production of HGH is triggered, ultimately resulting in muscle hypertrophy – or muscle growth.
 To maximize push up benefits, you must incorporate this exercise into your regular strength training program.

 5. Protect Your Shoulders from Injury

-The standard push up has been found to be among the most effective ways to safeguard your shoulder joints from injury; especially in older adults.
+The standard push up is among the most effective ways to safeguard your shoulder joints from injury, especially in older adults.
 Because push ups call upon stabilizing muscles, which surround the rotator cuff joint, this area of the body is strengthened and conditioned for dynamic movements.